Closing prices for crude oil, gold and other commodities | KRDO

 The Associated Press

-Wholesale gasoline for December delivery rose 10 cents to $2.54 a gallon.
-December heating oil fell 3 cents to $3.47 a gallon.
-December natural gas was unchanged at $6.78 per 1,000 cubic feet.
+Wholesale gasoline for December delivery fell 7 cents to $2.47 a gallon.
+December heating oil fell 11 cents to $3.36 a gallon.
+December natural gas rose 53 cents to $7.31 per 1,000 cubic feet.